History of Wormholt Library

-Mr Francis – Neighbour to Wormholt Library for nearly 50 years.
+Mr Francis – Neighbour to Wormholt Library for nearly fifty years.

-“We moved here, to the Wormholt estate in 1963, we already had a daughter of 15 years and our son was due to be born.
-Our first impressions of the area was how tranquil and peaceful it was.
+“We moved here to the Wormholt estate in 1963.
+We already had a daughter of 15 years and our son was due to be born.
+Our first impression of the area was how tranquil and peaceful it was.
 The traffic wasn’t as busy as it is today and the A40, which was still called the Westway in those days, wasn’t completed until a few years later.

 Some of the ladies who used to work in the Library still live on the estate.

 I remember the inside of the Library being a lot nicer than it is today, it was polished and clean with lots of people always working there.
-The entrance looks pretty much the same as it does with the large compass on the floor but on the roof there were lots of little urns, they had to be taken down through recently.
+The entrance looked pretty much the same as it does today with the large compass on the floor, but on the roof there were lots of little urns; they had to be taken down though recently.

-I used to work providing flowers for council Parks department and we would provide flowers important dignitaries in Hammersmith and Fulham and I helped to plant the rose bushes that are outside the library today.”
+I used to work providing flowers for the Council Parks department and we would provide flowers for important dignitaries in Hammersmith and Fulham, and I helped to plant the rose bushes that are outside the Library today.”